 The NFHS (National Federation of High Schools) releases a national resolution that policy debate organizations use in their tournaments.
 The two largest are the NSDA (National Speech and Debate Association) and the NCFL (National Catholic Forensic League).
 The source material is written for the 2018-2019 school year resolution:

-“Resolved: The United States federal government should substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.”
+“Resolved: The United States federal government should substantially reduce its restrictions on legal immigration to the United States.”

 Earlier NFHS Policy Releases

-Monument releases weekly downloads at 5:00 AM every Monday morning, Mountain Time.
-These are released in 3 quarters throughout the school year with an option to join a special Nationals Intensive Training Community in the 4th quarter.
-Each quarter contains 12 releases, custom written to specific leagues and events, totaling over 400 releases for the entire year.
+Monument releases content every Monday morning.
+Each semester contains hundreds of releases, custom written to specific leagues and events, totaling 500 guaranteed releases for the entire year.
 The school season is as follows: